Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 straigtjackets the app developer in terms of what they can design.
 Design is mostly a choice of which controls to use
 and how to lay them out inside Windows.

 The latest annual developer survey by stack ovewflow: https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-integrated-development-environment.
-shows that a sizeable number of developers use keyboard only development tools
+shows that a sizeable number of developers use keyboard input focused development tools
 such as
 Notepad++ 29.71%.
 VIM 24.19%.